pwning/public-writeup/hitcon2016/pwn100-secret-holder/readme.md

 ### Overview

-The program implements a somewhat contrived secret keeping service.
+Secret Holder is an x86-64 ELF (NX, partial RELRO, no PIE) implementing a somewhat contrived secret keeping service.
 The service supports storing three types of secrets, small (40 bytes), big (4000 bytes), and huge (400000 bytes).

 The user can modify and free secrets after adding them.